-Data corruption, physical disaster, disk failures, human error are a few of the arguments of why you should implement a solid backup strategy for your OP5 system, and while recovery is in no way a new reason to perform backups, it will always remain the only reason to do them.
+Data corruption, physical disaster, disk failures, and human error are a few of the reasons you should implement a solid backup strategy for your OP5 system.
+And while recovery is not a new reason to perform backups, it will always remain the only reason to do them.

-To be able to perform a complete recovery from a total system failure you will need the following:
+To perform a complete recovery from a total system failure, you will need:

 - Fully operational server hardware.